-Term : Effective from November 27, 2014, unless terminated by any of the parties or both parties thereto.
-The Company's Rights and Obligations : The Company shall, among others: Pay the invoices in consideration of the services granted by Ashmore Group Pay the invoices from Ashmore Group according to the type of services provided.
-The Ashmore Group Plc shall, among others: Pay for the expenses incurred from the provision of services, including, but not limited to operating expenses.
-Contract value : The Company will pay the invoice from Ashmore Group PLC with the calculation of services as follows: Based on the proportion of managed funds or usage number for data services, information processing services and contracts; Based on the total cost for each IT service divided proportionately based on the number of customers for IT infrastructure services and applications; Based on the cost that is divided 50% into two phases: (i) the first phase is divided based on the total securities owned for pricing and data management services Benefits and effects acquired by the Company : The Company can improve its business through this cooperation. b. ement with a Company's Affiliate.
-The general terms and and portfolio manager services for equity, capital market, and money market products.
+: Effective from November 27, 2014, unless terminated by any of the parties or both parties thereto.

+The Company's Rights and Obligations

+- Pay the invoices in consideration of the services granted by Ashmore Group - Pay the invoices from Ashmore Group according to the type of services provided.

+The Ashmore Group Plc shall, among others:

+Pay for the expenses incurred from the provision of services, including, but not limited to operating expenses.

+- The Company will pay the invoice from Ashmore Group PLC with the calculation of services as follows: - Based on the proportion of managed funds or usage number for data services, information processing services and contracts; - Based on the total cost for each IT service divided proportionately based on the number of customers for IT infrastructure services and applications: - Based on the cost that is divided 50% into two phases: (i) the first phase is divided based on the total cost of managed funds and (ii) the second phase is divided based on the total securities owned for pricing and data management services by the Company b.
+Securities portfolio management agreement with a Company's Affiliate.
+The general terms and conditions stipulated in the securities portfolio management agreement are as follows: